acosmin/businessx/README.md

 **v1.0.5.6**
 * Fixed buttons not displaying any icon if the link was non-social type - Team section;
 * Fixed mobile buttons clickable area, made it larger;
+* Added a `Leave a rating` button in the customizer and change the `Documentation` button's position;
 * Changed theme description;

 **v1.0.5.5**